Poland–Sweden relations: 17th and 18th centuries

 At the same time, both Poland, as part of the Polish–Lithuanian Commonwealth, and Imperial Sweden had ambitious plans to expand territorial gains and consolidate power, which led to many major conflicts between the two nations, challenging the power of each.
 Sweden invaded Poland several times, incl. in 1617, 1621, 1626, 1655 and 1701.
 The Swedish occupation of 1655–1660, known as the Swedish Deluge, had razed much of Poland after serious destructions by the Swedish invaders.
 It was one of the two most destructive invasions and occupations in Polish history (alongside the German-Soviet invasion and occupation in World War II).
-The population of Poland decreased by up to 40%, several hundred villages were destroyed.
+The population of Poland decreased by up to 40%, several hundred castles and villages were destroyed.
 Swedish troops plundered countless heritage sights and art collections, and many Polish works of art and culture are still housed in Swedish museums and institutions today, as is the library of astronomer Nicolaus Copernicus, robbed from Poland during the earlier Swedish invasions.
 The weakening of Poland had been contributed by the brutal Swedish invasion.
 The successful Polish defense of Jasna Góra against several times more numerous Swedish forces grew to become a symbol of resistance in Poland.
 During the celebrations of the 350th anniversary of the battle in 2005, Ambassador of Sweden in Poland Tomas Bertelman apologized "for the suffering and destruction that the Swedish-led forces had caused in Poland".
 The return of military commander Stefan Czarniecki from Denmark to Poland to repel the Swedish occupiers is mentioned in the national anthem of Poland.